clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

 ## Key Terms

 If you're familiar with Cassandra, you may want to skip this section.
-Here we'll mention Cassandra-specific concepts, that may be not familiar for the newcomers.

 __Keyspace__ is what's usually called database in relational databases, it holds column families, sets of key-value pairs. __Column family__ is somewhat close to the table concept from relational DBs.
-There're no relationships enforced between column families in Cassandra, even though you may build your own foreign keys, _there will be no checks performed_ during writes and deletes to ensure integrity.
-You'll have to implement these things yourself.
+There're no relations between column families in Cassandra, even though it is possible to use foreign keys, _there will be no referencial integrity checks performed_.

 Cassandra allows you to scale your database incrementally, by adding more nodes to the cluster.
-For that, it uses consistent hashing and virtual nodes.
+To decide how data is distributed in a cluster, it relies on two concepts: consistent hashing and virtual nodes.

 In relational databases, scalability is often achieved by 2 factors: